 The Erie Neighborhood House is a nonprofit organization that provides programs and support for families.
-Since fall of 2015, staff members from Mathematica’s Chicago office have served as volunteer mentors in Erie’s weekly TEAM (Tutoring to Educate for Aims and Motivation) program.
-Beginning in January 2016, that relationship became an official affiliation with Erie being designated as the Chicago office's volunteer site, specifically working in the Erie House Youth Options Unlimited (YOU) program.
+Since fall 2015, staff members from Mathematica’s Chicago office have served as volunteer mentors in Erie’s weekly Tutoring to Educate for Aims and Motivation (TEAM) program.
+In January 2016, that relationship became an official affiliation, with Erie designated as the Chicago office’s volunteer site, specifically working in the Erie House Youth Options Unlimited (YOU) program.

 Intersections: Where Research Meets Real Life